Here2ServeU/Linux-AI-Toolkit/README.md

 > - Interface: ens33
 > - Tool: `ip a`, `netplan`, `systemctl status NetworkManager`
 > Recommend fix and how to test DHCP response.

 ![Network Configuration Debugging](assets/prompt-15.png)

 ---

 These prompts are a starting point, but when tailored to your actual systems, they become time-saving, stress-reducing allies.

-Want the full toolkit for DevOps, Linux, and AI automation?
 - [Explore on GitHub](https://github.com/Here2ServeU/DevOps-AI-Toolkit)